galenhuntington/hpre/README.md

 More philosophically, `otherwise` seems like a hack.
 The “else” case should be part of the _syntax_, but instead one needs the namespace.
-If, say, for some reason you didn't bring all of the Prelude into scope, you might not have the syntactic ability to write a default case.
+If, say, for some reason you didn’t bring all of the Prelude into scope, you might not have the syntactic ability to write a default case.

 `hpre` adds support for empty guards.
 It checks for a `|` followed by whitespace and an `=` or `->` on the same line, and writes in a literal `True`.
-This doesn't give the full power that a compiler-supported empty guard would, but it works well in practice, and allows the last `fac` function to be written.
+This doesn’t give the full power that a compiler-supported empty guard would, but it works well in practice, and allows the last `fac` function to be written.